 Just 9km north of El Escorial is El Valle De Los Caídos which is a monument built by prisoners from both sides during the Spanish Civil War under orders from General Franco.
 In theory it was built in memory of all those who died in that terrible war yet many Spanish people refuse to visit the site as they believe that in reality it is a memorial to fascism and Franco himself.
 It is no coincidence that Los Caidos was chosen so close to Royal El Escorial as Franco attempted to glorify his regime.
 Franco is buried here alongside José Antonio Prima De Vera, his right hand man.

-Group Excursion to El Escorial
+Escorted Tours to El Escorial

-This excursion departs from the centre of Madrid at 8.45am.
+Coach Excursion;: This excursion departs from the centre of Madrid at 8.45am.
 Transport is by luxury, air-conditioned coach and the services of a local tour guide.
 Dating back to the reign of Felipe II in the 16th century this Royal Palace is one of Spain’s most visited tourist attractions.
 It is located in the small town of San Lorenzo de El Escorial and its ‘Panteón de los Reyes’ serves as a mausoleum for the Spanish monarchy.
 The excursion also includes a visit to ‘Valle De Los Caídos’ (Valley of the Fallen) which is a monument to those who died in the Spanish Civil War and the burial place of General Franco.

-This private tour begins at your hotel in Madrid where you will be collected by your English speaking guide and driver before heading off to visit El Escorial to the north-west of Madrid.
+Private Excursions: This private tour begins at your hotel in Madrid where you will be collected by your English speaking guide and driver before heading off to visit El Escorial to the north-west of Madrid.
 You will then enjoy a fascinating private tour of the Palaces.
 After El Escorial you’ll head for ‘Valle de los Caidos’ (Valley of the Fallen) which officially is a monument to all those who lost their lives in the Spanish Civil War.
 Many Spanish people refuse to visit this controversial site believing that it is more of a glorification of the Franco regime.